epics-base/pvxs/documentation/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the PVA protocol is based around the idea of transferring partial updates to some structure fields, the PVField containers don't incorporate this.
+While the PVA protocol is based around the idea of transferring partial updates to some structure fields, the PVField container classes don't incorporate this.
 Instead, it is necessary to handle an separate BitSet object provided alongside each PVStructure.

 With PVXS, tracking of changed (or valid) fields is built into the Value class.